 Woydack, Johanna (2017) Superdiversity and a London multilingual call center.
 In Arnaut Karel, Jan Blommaert, Martha Sif Karrebaek & Massimiliano Spotti (eds.)
 Engaging Superdiversity: Recombining Spaces, Times, and Language Practices: 220-247.
 Bristol: Multilingual Matters.

 In this paper, I shall use the term “sociolinguistics” as a broadly descriptive umbrella term including any approach in which the connections between language and society are systematically explored.
 Work to be discussed in what follows might, consequently, more conventionally labeled as linguistic anthropology, pragmatics, applied linguistics, discourse analysis and so forth – and disciplinary sociolinguistics.

-I do not mean to suggest here that we are only Durkheimians: we’re also, equally unwittingly, Weberians, Marxians and Freudians for instance.
+I do not suggest here that we are only Durkheimians: we’re also, equally unwittingly, Weberians, Marxians and Freudians for instance.
 I choose Durkheim as a point of reference because some of the fundamental concepts he designed are highly useful in the particular exercise I shall undertake here.